ClusterHQ/flocker/docs/indepth/installation.rst

 Ubuntu 14.04
 ------------

-On Ubuntu, the Flocker CLI can be installed from ClusterHQ repository:
+On Ubuntu, the Flocker CLI can be installed from the ClusterHQ repository:

 .. task:: install_cli ubuntu-14.04
    :prompt: alice@mercury:~$